[18]. In both spiritual supremacy and temporal leadership.

 “Satan comes to one of you and says, ‘Who created such-and-such?’ until he says, ‘Who created your Lord?’
 If he reaches that stage, one should seek refuge with Allāh and give up such thoughts.”

-When Satan tempted Adam and Eve, Allāh had already given them a clear command regarding the tree and had specified the consequence of disobedience.
+When Satan tempted Adam and Eve, Allāh had already given them a clear command regarding the tree and had warned them of the consequence of disobedience.
 Satan planted doubt in their minds when he asked: “Did Allāh really say, ‘You shall not eat from any tree in the garden’?”

-His aim was to make them lose confidence in Allāh’s command.
-When they affirmed what Allāh had said, including the warning, Satan followed up with denial.
-(See Qur’an 2:35–36; 7:20–22; 20:120–121)
+Thus, doubt is one of Satan’s tools to make us lose confidence in Allāh’s Word and to consider His judgment unlikely or unreasonable.
 Yet we cannot place all the blame on Satan.
-The Qur’an makes clear that we are responsible for our own doubts.
-For example, when Zechariah was visited by the angel and told he would be granted a son (John), he doubted the message.
-Reasoning that he and his wife were too old to have children, he asked for a sign.
-In response, the angel told him that he would be mute for a period of time.
-(See Qur’an 3:38–41; 19:2–10)
+The Qur’an makes it clear that we are also responsible for our own doubts.
+For example, when Prophet Zakariyyā (Zechariah) was visited by the angel and told that he would be granted a son — Yaḥyā (John) — he expressed amazement, not disbelief.
+He marveled at Allāh’s power, though he questioned how this could happen since he and his wife were advanced in age.
+In humility, he asked for a sign, and in response, the angel told him that he would be unable to speak for a period of time.
+(Qur’an 3:38–41; 19:2–10).

 Whenever human reasoning overshadows trust in Allāh, sinful doubt arises.

-Faith means trusting Allāh even when His plan seems to go against human reason or experience.
+True faith (īmān) means trusting Allāh completely, beyond any doubt — even when His plan appears to go against human logic or experience.

 [20].
 I.e., Jesus being a servant of God and a messenger, and having no share in Divinity.